Vintage Port: A hot summer and a pandemic led to a small production of very good concentrated wines.

 Italian: 1966 produced a good vintage for Italian wines from Piedmont and Tuscany.
-However quality Italian reds such as Barolo and Brunello are still drinking well today.
+Quality Italian reds such as Barolo and Brunello are still drinking well today.

 Bordeaux: 1966 was a very good wine vintage for Bordeaux.
 At the time the wines were tannic and had high acidity.
 Over the past four decades, the tannins have faded to make the wines more drinkable.
 The best quality wines such as Latour and Palmer are still in their prime even now and will remain so for many years to come.
 Other Bordeaux wines will remain good to drink.

-Bordeaux: An outstanding vintage!
-The 1964 Wine Vintage produced opulent, concentrated wines with high alcohol, an opaque colour, super length and unbridled power.
+Bordeaux: 1964 favoured the right bank of Bordeaux, which produced some opulent, concentrated wines with high alcohol, an opaque colour, super length and unbridled power.
 The harvest and weather favoured those producers on the right bank who harvested early (Graves, St Emilion and Pomerol).
 All of these wines reached the peak of their maturity two decades ago, but show little signs of decline today.
-They will probably last for another decade.

 Italian: The Italian 1963 wine vintage was hampered by wet weather and is generally considered to be a mediocre vintage for Italian wines from Piedmont and Tuscany.
 Quality Italian reds such as Barolo and Brunello are most likely to have longevity.